 By Dr. Ryan Trueman, DC

 #1.
-Warming Up is Critical
+Warming Up is a Critical

 To start off, doing hours of foam rolling and static stretching doesn’t count!
 Getting a warm up means getting your body temperature up and adding in some exercise-specific dynamic stretching to prepare your body for loaded movement.
 Add in 5-10 minutes of light cardio at the beginning of your workout like walking on the treadmill or hoping on a spin bike and you will avoid many more injuries than static stretching will accomplish!
 It doesn’t need to be aggressive or high intensity, we just want to prepare your tissues for the movements coming in your workout!